 John Gruber won his first Apple Extended Keyboard II during a legendary game of Madden in the dorm rooms of Drexel University in 1992.
 It lasted him through multiple Macs and 14 years of use until the “E” key “got flakey,” and the whole keyboard had to be replaced in November 2006.
 The replacement Apple Extended Keyboard II he stored away in his closet for just such an occasion has never felt the same.
 Great authors have always had affection for their tools, and John’s attraction to his keyboard is no different.
 The Apple Extended Keyboard II is a great keyboard, but it is an inferior sequel to the to the greatest keyboard Apple has ever made.

 The Apple Extended Keyboard was only sold for a short time as an optional accessory.
 It is much harder to find than an Apple Extended Keyboard II which was manufactured from October 1990 all the way until January 1999.
 I am lucky enough to own one of each, with a untouched spare Apple Extended Keyboard II hidden away in the closet for a rainy day.
-I may not be a great author, but I am confident when I say not all keyboards were created equally.
+I may not be a great author, but I have a great keyboard.